robgrame/ExtensionAttributes.Automation/Readme.md

 ## 🔍 Overview

-The **RGP Extension Attributes Automation Worker Service** is a powerful and highly resilient tool that automates the synchronization of Microsoft Entra AD Extension Attributes using data from:
+The **Extension Attributes Automation Worker Service** is a powerful and highly resilient tool that automates the synchronization of Microsoft Entra AD Extension Attributes using data from:

 - **Active Directory on-premise** - AD computer attributes
 - **Microsoft Intune** - Hardware, software, and compliance information from managed devices